 8. Birdcage Clearing Routine

 If you have a bird or a sparrow as a pet, then you know how difficult it gets when it comes to cleaning the nest.
 It doesn’t make it easier to know that you have to change the lining of the cage every day.
-However, cleaning the cage regularly and changing the lining are necessary to keep your birdcage clean and sanitary.
+However, cleaning the cage and changing the lining regularly is necessary to keep your birdcage clean and sanitary.

 9. Too Much Odor